leafac/leafac.com/src/pages/curriculum-vitae.md

 <details>
 <summary>Details</summary>

 - DasDad was a product start-up.
-Unfortunately, the angel investor behind it folded and the product was never completed.
+Unfortunately the angel investor behind it folded and the product was never released.
 - Contributed to a frontend application in Ruby on Rails and to backend services in Ruby and Java.
 - The applications used natural language processing and artificial intelligence for recommendation, summarization, and sentiment analysis.
 - Worked on infrastructure, implementing systems for continuous integration and continuous delivery.